tapyu/algorithms/artificial_intelligence/matt_harrison/README.md

-Some code from the book Machine Learning Working with Structured Data in PythonPocket Reference
+Some code from the book "Machine Learning Working with Structured Data in PythonPocket Reference"

+- Chapter 3